GAMESS - Release Notes

 my_ipcrm

-script to $GMS_DIR/bin
+script to $GMSDIR/bin

 to help clean up user's semaphores (do not use when running multiple GAMESS calculations on same compute nodes)